-This is pure Appalachian all-mountain singletrack highlighted by granite outcroppings & boulders of all sizes.
-You'll find constant elevation change, loamy soil, exposed roots & many rock gardens.
+This is pure Appalachian all-mountain singletrack highlighted by granite outcroppings and boulders of all sizes.
+You'll find constant elevation change, loamy soil, exposed roots and many rock gardens.
 Much of the singletrack is well designed, utilizing the forest's natural terrain of steep ravines and the many rocky features available.
 Blue Mountain is one of the best rides in the USA!

 No need for man-made features or man-made stunts here, it's all presented in natural form.
-There are an endless number of boulders to session, with a number of black diamond lines.
+There is an endless number of boulders to session with a number of black diamond lines.
 There is certainly nothing lacking here, even for gnarliest extreme-bomber... if you know where to find it.

 You'll find much of the rock-riding on Stinger